QuentinRa/blog.quentinra.dev/info/assembly/index.md

 You will usually run some programs on your computer.
 These programs are written in the machine language, so many 0 and 1.
 The level higher than binary code is assembly.
-That's an human-readable language of the machine code.
+That's aw human-readable language of the machine code.
 You may use that a lot of you do what we call "reverse-engineering" like exploring the code of a program.

 You can learn about Intel assembly but here we will learn about ARM processor assembly language.
-The reason of that choice is because the RISC family of processors whose ARM belong to is still quite used.
+The reason for that choice is because the RISC family of processors whose ARM belongs to is still quite used.

 <hr class="sl">

 ## Introduction

-First you need a RISC kind of processor.
+First, you need a RISC kind of processor.
 If you got a raspberry (cost is around 30$) then you should use it.
 You can also use this
-[great (yet not really useful here) tool](https://azm.azerialabs.com/) to write some code but you won't be able to compile it.
+[great (yet not useful here) tool](https://azm.azerialabs.com/) to write some code but you won't be able to compile it.

 The commands that we will use are